-Let me start off by just saying how excited I am to be asked to be a guest blogger at 2 Peas and a Dog.
-I love to write but have never had the commitment to stick with a blog of my own.
-My name is Crystal and I've been teaching for 7 years now with 2 years of Long Term Occasional assignments and daily supply teaching.
-While supply work is not my long term teaching goal, with the job prospects being what they are and two little ones at home, I have embraced it wholeheartedly.
+My name is Crystal and I’ve been teaching for 7 years now with 2 years of Long Term Occasional assignments and being a daily substitute teacher.
+While supply work is not my long-term teaching goal, with the job prospects being what they are and two little ones at home, I have embraced it wholeheartedly.

 - Provided detailed written instructions on where the students are to be and at what time.
 Do I need to walk the class to the French room?
 Do I pick them up from the cafeteria or will they come up when the bell rings?
 Do I dismiss students at 3:25 to start getting ready for home or are they supposed to be loading the bus by then?